 - Private label products are goods produced by one company and sold under another company’s branding.

-- White labels products, on the contrary, are usually generic and sold to a broader range of customers.
+- White label products, on the contrary, are usually generic and sold to a broader range of customers.
 This model includes a company selling and distributing its products to multiple networks under the retailers’ customized request.

 Sounds confusing?
 We can help!